gregvan/ansible-rails/README.md

   - Precompile assets locally with `rake assets:precompile`.
   - BUT then unlike the upstream ansible-rails.. leave the rest up to Capistrano 3 as a typical 'cap production deploy'.
 It is slower for initial deploy for sure! but you make it back with subsequent deployments IMHO.

-## Deploying
+## Deploying (for future consideration)

+I plan to add both options
-If you have already provisioned your server and want to redeploy changes to your Rails app, run `rake deploy`.
+  - use ansible-rails rSync => If you have already provisioned your server and want to redeploy changes to your Rails app, run `rake deploy`.
 This will only run the deploy tasks from the playbook and be much faster.
+  - use Capistrano 3 => Leave deployment up to Capistrano 3 as a typical 'cap production deploy'.
+It is slower for initial deploy for sure! but you make it back with subsequent deployments IMHO.